NCAA cancels March Madness tournaments, all other winter and spring championships

 Following that news, the National Hockey League, Major League Soccer and Major League Baseball paused or postponed their seasons.

-The first NCAA Division I men’s basketball tournament took place in 1939.
-It has been held every year since, including in 1981 when a game between Indiana University and the University of North Carolina took place on the same day that an assassination attempt was made on then-President Ronald Reagan.
+The first NCAA Division I men's basketball tournament took place in 1939.
+It has been held every year since, including in 1981, when a game between Indiana University and the University of North Carolina took place on the same day an assassination attempt was made on President Ronald Reagan.